 When I didn't know how to take shots like this, I thought, that I will need a really good camera, with fast shutter speed, and lots of light.
 Well, I was wrong.
-The shot above was taken with 6 second shutter speed, in pitch dark. (well, not really pitch dark, because I used an SB-800 to light it)
+The shot above was taken with 6 second shutter speed, in pitch dark. (well, not really pitch dark, because I used an SB-800

 It's because if you have a good DSLR, the fastest shutter speed you can get is 1/8000 of a second.
 That actually is not fast enough, when you shoot really fast moving things like water drops or bullet.